ajit-dherange/ToDoApp_UI/README.md

 docker run -p 3000:3000 your-image-name

 The -p 3000:3000 flag maps port 3000 on your local machine to port 3000 inside the container.
 Modify these port numbers if your application uses different ports.
 Replace your-image-name with the actual name you assigned to the image.
-Access the Node.js application: If the Node.js application is running on port 3000, you can access it at http://localhost:3000 in your browser or API client.
+EX: docker run -p 3000:3000 todoapp Access the Node.js application: If the Node.js application is running on port 3000, you can access it at http://localhost:3000 in your browser or API client.
 ```
 ### Summary of commands: